2-semester-programmering/2-semester-gitbook/topics/backend-design.md

 A new view for displaying all employees

-A new repository for querying the employee database
+A new repository for querying the employee database (the repository should implement an Interface)

 ### 2. View single employee